 At the open end of box, shark teeth were added.
 This is where Charlie will receive Valentine cards from his friends, right through the shark's open mouth.

 I'd like to see all the Valentine boxes that the other children bring to the classrooms today.
-I'm sure Ginger and Charlie will have a great time with their friends at school celebrating Valentine's Day.
+I'm sure both the kids will have a great time with their friends at school celebrating Valentine's Day.
 I don't expect I'll be needing a box to collect any cards in today, but I've always liked Valentine's Day.
 Happy Valentine's Day to you.